-EDU 578 - Student Teaching - Mild/Moderate Educational Needs (ages 5-21), 5 credit hours
+EDU 578 - Clinical Practice in Mild/Moderate Education, 5 credit hours

 Notes: Required of all License+Master's candidates.

 Prerequisite(s): All Methods and Mild/Moderate Educational Needs Courses.

 This course is designed for candidates who are not participating in the summer practicum, who have done their regular education student teaching.
 This experience would be 1/2 semester in length.